alphagov/govuk-developer-docs/source/manual/alerts/content-data-api-app-healthcheck-not-ok.html.md

 review_in: 6 months
 ---

-Please notify Data Informed Content via Slack `#govuk-data-informed` about the alarm.
-The product is currently in private beta, so the development team will help solve any issues.

 If there is a health check error showing for Content Data API, you can click on the alert to find out more details about what’s wrong.
 Here are the possible problems you may see:

 ## ETL :: no monthly aggregations of metrics for yesterday